HussainAther/dnapacman/README.md

     -n	How many games in a row you will play: Can be set to whatever.

-## Background:

-In DNA Pac-Man, you play as RNA polymerase, an enzyme used to transcribe sequences of mRNA into proteins.
-In this game, you play as Pac-Man, and you must transcribe as many amino acids and proteins as possible.
-To play, you must start by finding a START sequence ("AUG") and, after that, transcribe as many bases as possible.
-Look for the STOP Codon ("UAA", "UAG", and "UGA") to finish an amino acid.
-Your amino acid and protein strings appear when you finish.
-Good luck!

 ## AMINO ACID CHART:
 "UUU":"Phe" (F) Phenylalanine